JustHumanz/justhumanz.github.io/_posts/cache-device/2022-06-12-bcache-on-public-cloud.md

 ```

 ## Conclusion
-- In some case Bcache performance almost same like ssd (Random write/read) that because the cache device only have (2800 IOPS) meanwhile the ssd have (5800 IOPS) so the bcache performance depende on cache device
+- In some case, Bcache performance is almost the same as ssd (Random write/read) because the cache device only have (2800 IOPS) meanwhile the ssd have (5800 IOPS) so the bcache performance dependent on the cache device
-- Bcache have better performance at Sequential write/read throughput
+- Bcache has better performance at Sequential write/read throughput
-- Bcache performance in Random write/read latency was depended on cache device,just like point 1
+- Bcache performance in Random write/read latency was dependent on cache device, just like point 1
-- Bcache can reduce half cost of disk usage,as example if you want create 100GB partition with high throughput & high IOPS you can create 100GB ultra disk ($3.070) then create around 25GB ssd ($3.230) that will cost = $6.3/month rather than create 100GB ssd will cost you $12.9/month
+- Bcache can reduce half cost of disk usage, as example, if you want to create 100GB partition with high throughput & high IOPS you can create 100GB ultra disk ($3.070) and then create around 25GB ssd ($3.230) that will cost = $6.3/month rather than create 100GB ssd will cost you $12.9/month